Lunar distance (navigation): In literature

 Captain Joshua Slocum, in making the first solo circumnavigation of the Earth in 1895-1898, somewhat anachronistically used the lunar method along with dead reckoning in his navigation.
 He comments in Sailing Alone Around the World on a sight taken in the South Pacific.
 After correcting an error he found in his log tables, the result was surprisingly accurate:

 I found from the result of three observations, after long wrestling with lunar tables, that her longitude agreed within five miles of that by dead-reckoning.

 This was wonderful; both, however, might be in error, but somehow I felt confident that both were nearly true, and that in a few hours more I should see land; and so it happened, for then I made out the island of Nukahiva, the southernmost of the Marquesas group, clear-cut and lofty.
 The verified longitude when abreast was somewhere between the two reckonings; this was extraordinary.
 All navigators will tell you that from one day to another a ship may lose or gain more than five miles in her sailing-account, and again, in the matter of lunars, even expert lunarians are considered as doing clever work when they average within eight miles of the truth...

 The result of these observations naturally tickled my vanity, for I knew it was something to stand on a great ship’s deck and with two assistants take lunar observations approximately near the truth.
 As one of the poorest of American sailors, I was proud of the little achievement alone on the sloop, even by chance though it may have been...

 The work of the lunarian, though seldom practised in these days of chronometers, is beautifully edifying, and there is nothing in the realm of navigation that lifts one’s heart up more in adoration.

-In his 1777 book, "A Voyage around the World", naturalist Georg Forster described his impressions of navigation with captain James Cook on board the ship HMS Resolution in the South Pacific.
+In his 1777 book, A Voyage Round the World, naturalist Georg Forster described his impressions of navigation with captain James Cook on board the ship HMS Resolution in the South Pacific.
 Cook had two of the new chronometers on board, one made by Larcum Kendall the other by John Arnold, following the lead of the famous John Harrison clocks.
 On March 12, 1774, approaching Easter Island, Forster found praiseworthy the method of lunar distances as the best and most precise method to determine longitude, as compared to clocks which may fail due to mechanical problems.